iankitverma/LeetCV_task/README.md

 **Category:** Sports | **Date:** May 22, 2024

-#### Debate 6: Deciphering the Harappan Script
-The decipherment of the Harappan script is still a topic of ongoing research and debate among scholars.
-The script remains undeciphered, and there is no widely accepted translation or understanding of its meaning.

-**Challenges:**
-- Lack of bilingual texts or known script.
-- Limited length of inscriptions.
-- Lack of ideographic or phonetic clues.

-Despite these challenges, progress has been made in understanding aspects of the Harappan script.
-Ongoing research and new discoveries may eventually lead to a breakthrough.

-**Category:** Historical | **Date:** May 20, 2024

 ## We Have a Debate for You
 **Topics:**
 - Technology
 - Historical
 - Social

-#### Should we allow LLMs to take over the software development work?
-#### Can we really not destroy atoms?

 **Explore More** to discover why users love LeetTalk.